-I wouldn’t call myself a petrolhead, but give me a nippy sports car and a day to spend driving down through Wales and I’ll be happy.
-A few years ago, I followed the A470, (also called The Cambrian Way) all the way from Llandudno on the north coast to Cardiff in the south.
-The part that goes through Snowdonia is amazing.
+“I wouldn’t call myself a petrolhead, but give me a nippy sports car and a day to spend driving down through Wales and I’ll be happy,” Evans says.
+“A few years ago, I followed the A470, also called The Cambrian Way, all the way from Llandudno on the north coast to Cardiff in the south.
+The part that goes through Snowdonia is truly amazing.”

 Every twist delivers another showstopping view – and you’ve still got the Brecon Beacons to come."

-I’ll always love Barafundle Bay in Pembrokeshire, and not only because I like saying 'Barafundle', which is a magnificent word.
-It’s a perfect, private little beach, hemmed in by sand dunes and pine trees, where you can take the dogs and make as much noise as you want.”
+“I’ll always love Barafundle Bay in Pembrokeshire, and not only because I like saying 'Barafundle', which is a magnificent word,” he says.
+“It’s a perfect, private little beach, hemmed in by sand dunes and pine trees, where you can take the dogs and make as much noise as you want.”

-When I took part in Wales’ Year of the Sea promotional campaign, we did some filming from a light aircraft.
-Our plane took off from Lake Gwynant in Snowdonia and followed the coastline south, and in the footage you could see porpoises and dolphins playing in Cardigan Bay.
-I’m planning to take a boat trip out to get a closer look – we’ve got one of Britain’s biggest populations of bottlenose dolphins out there.
+“When I took part in Wales’ Year of the Sea promotional campaign, we did some filming from a light aircraft,” says Evans.
+“We followed the coastline south from Snowdonia, and in the footage you could see porpoises and dolphins playing in Cardigan Bay.
+I’m planning to take a boat trip to get a closer look – we’ve got one of Britain’s biggest populations of bottlenose dolphins out there!”